mirage/mirage-www/data/wiki/hello-world.md

 created in the `config.ml` file.

-In this section, we present a simple example of a unikernel that uses a functor to depend on a device for reading the systems time.
+In this section, we present a simple example of a unikernel that uses a functor to depend on a device for reading the system's time.
 We will build and run the MirageOS "Hello World" unikernel that prints a log message with the word `hello`, sleeps for 1 second, and repeats this 4 times before finally terminating.
 The output will look like this: